jsdealy/latin/miscellae/guideToLatinConversation.md

 the same meaning.

-What is the interpreta-
-tion of this passage?
+What is the interpretation of this passage?

-I do not thoroughly un-
+I do not thoroughly understand this passage from Cicero.
-derstand this passage
-from Cicero.

 Do you understand what